Things to Do in Kuwait City in April

 Is April a good time to visit Kuwait City?

-April is one of the best months to be in Kuwait City.
-Temperatures are warm without being brutal — the 45 °C+ oven of June through September is still weeks away — and outdoor spaces like the Arabian Gulf Street Corniche and Al-Shaheed Park are enjoyable to walk around.
+April is genuinely one of the best months to be in Kuwait City.
+Temperatures are warm without being brutal — the 45 °C+ oven of June through September is still weeks away — and outdoor spaces like the Arabian Gulf Street Corniche and Al-Shaheed Park are actually enjoyable to walk around.
 The main variable is whether Ramadan overlaps with April that year, which significantly changes the pace of the city; always check the Islamic calendar before booking.

 Does Ramadan ever fall in April, and how does it affect travel?

 Yes — because the Islamic calendar is lunar, Ramadan shifts roughly 11 days earlier each year, and it does overlap with April in some years.
-During Ramadan, restaurants and cafes close during daylight hours, the daytime city feels quieter, and after iftar (sunset) the streets and souqs come alive with a festive energy that is worth experiencing.
+During Ramadan, restaurants and cafes close during daylight hours, the daytime city feels quieter, and after iftar (sunset) the streets and souqs come alive with a festive energy that is genuinely worth experiencing.
 Alcohol is prohibited in Kuwait year-round regardless of Ramadan, so that is never a variable.
 Check the current year's Ramadan dates before finalising your trip.

 What should I pack for a trip to Kuwait City in April?